redpanda-data/connect/docs/inputs/README.md

 Connects to an AMQP (0.91) queue.
 AMQP is a messaging protocol used by various message brokers, including RabbitMQ.

+The field `max_batch_size` specifies the maximum number of prefetched messages to be batched together.
+When more than one message is batched they can be split into individual messages with the `split` processor.

 It's possible for this input type to declare the target queue by setting `queue_declare.enabled` to `true`, if the queue already exists then